darinz/DL/03_Learning_Process/02_backward_propagation.md

 # Backward Propagation in Neural Networks

-Backward propagation (backpropagation) is the algorithm that computes gradients of the loss function with respect to all network parameters using the chain rule of calculus.
-It is the foundation of training neural networks and enables efficient gradient computation for optimization.
+> **Key Insight:** Backpropagation is the engine that enables neural networks to learn from data.
+It efficiently computes gradients for all parameters using the chain rule, making deep learning possible in practice.

+---

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Mathematical Foundation](#mathematical-foundation)
 3. [Chain Rule in Neural Networks](#chain-rule-in-neural-networks)